When to ease lockdowns? Nations offer wide mix of solutions

-BERLIN (AP) — Pressures mounted Sunday on governments to ease the economic pain of coronavirus lockdowns after protests from those fearing for their livelihoods, and authorities responded with a wide range of possible dates and solutions and a few emphatic “not yets.”
+BERLIN (AP) — Pressure mounted Sunday on governments to ease the economic pain of coronavirus lockdowns after protests from those fearing for their livelihoods.
+Authorities responded with a range of possible dates and solutions — and a few emphatic “not yets.”

-Shutdowns that began in China in late January and spread to Europe, the U.S. and elsewhere have disrupted economic, social, cultural and religious life across the globe, plunging the world into its most painful economic slump since the Great Depression of the 1930s.
-Tens of millions of workers have lost their jobs already, and millions more fear that they are next.
+Shutdowns that began in China in late January and spread to Europe, the United States and elsewhere have disrupted economic, social, cultural and religious life across the globe and plunged the world into its most painful economic slump since the Great Depression of the 1930s.
+Tens of millions of workers have lost their jobs; millions more fear that they are next.

-With the arc of infection different in every nation, proposals have differed for coping with the virus that has claimed at least 160,000 lives over the past four months and for which there is still no vaccine.
-Some countries, like Britain, which is still deep in the middle of its outbreak, say it’s too soon to give definite lockdown easing dates.
+With the arc of infection different in every nation, proposals have differed for coping with the virus that has killed more than 160,000 lives over the past four months and for which there is still no vaccine.
+Countries such as Britain say it’s too soon to give definite lockdown easing dates.

 “But we’re not expecting a huge rush now,” Helmut Dedy told Germany’s dpa news agency.
 “The stores that are reopening will be just as accessible a week later.”

-After six weeks of being stuck inside, Spanish authorities say children will be allowed to leave their homes beginning April 27.
-Spain imposed one of the strictest lockdowns in Europe, helping drive the daily increase in confirmed infections from over 20% down to 2% for a country whose 20,000 virus deaths are only surpassed by the United States and Italy.
+Spanish authorities said that children, after six weeks of confinement, will be allowed to leave their homes beginning April 27.
+Spain imposed one of the strictest lockdowns in Europe, helping drive down the daily increase in confirmed infections from more than 20% to 2% for a country whose 20,000 virus deaths are only surpassed by the United States and Italy.

 Albania plans to let its mining and oil industries reopen Monday, along with hundreds of businesses including small retailers, food and fish factories, farmers and fishing boats.